Franco-Ezequiel-Marchegiani/github_jobs_challenge/README.md

 ![screenshot](portadaGithubJobs.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+You can see the demo clicking this <a href="https://www.figma.com/file/gAkVx9CdOqnJcCjJ7nVNkw/job-search?node-id=0%3A1">link</a>
 - What was your experience?
 - What have you learned/improved?
 - Your wisdom? :)